Hey, this is AmBlue. How can I help you today?

 This accommodates LOB managers to optimize their cloud utilization with a clear understanding of the financial implications of their decisions.
 They take ownership of their cloud usage.

-2. Bring Cultural Shift
+2. Brings Cultural Shift

 Every cloud consumer should be able to easily obtain and understand cloud usage and spending data.
 Unaggregated data can make it extremely difficult for teams to clarify and implement cloud-consuming best practices.